Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Vertex factors

 \section{Vertex factors}

-In this appendix, we present Feynman rules for the relevant vertices assuming all the associated four momenta are coming out of the vertex.
+In this appendix, we present Feynman rules for the relevant vertices assuming all the associated four momenta are coming out of the vertex {in the zero kinetic mixing limit ($\varepsilon \to 0$)}.
 Below the $L$ and $R$ represent the {\it left- and right- chiral} fermions, respectively.